shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

 The only identity info may change frequently is QvE's ISV SVN, so verifier needs to provide a SVN number as threshold, only when current QvE's ISV SVN is larger or equal to this threshold, verifier can trust the QvE verification result.
-Verifier can get latest trusted QvE ISVSVN in [QvE Identity from Intel® Provisioning Cert Server](https://api.portal.trustedservices.intel.com/documentation#pcs-qve-identity-v2)
+Verifier can get latest QvE ISV SVN from [QvE Identity at Intel® Provisioning Cert Server](https://api.portal.trustedservices.intel.com/documentation#pcs-qve-identity-v2)

-As OE SDK cannot use Intel® SGX SDK trusted library directly, we need to port this library into OE SDK.
+As OE SDK cannot use Intel® SGX SDK trusted library directly, we need to port this library into OE SDK as part of enclave-side plugin.

 ```C
 oe_result_t oe_verify_qve_report_and_identity(